TonnyL/Awesome_APIs/Global.md

 + [Particle](https://docs.particle.io/reference/api/) - The Particle Cloud API is a REST API.
 + [StackOverFlow](https://api.stackexchange.com/docs) Access to the data of Stack Exchange API.

+#### Email
++ [Gmail](https://developers.google.com/gmail/api/) - Flexible, RESTful access to the user's inbox.
++ [Outlook Mail](https://msdn.microsoft.com/en-us/office/office365/api/mail-rest-operations) - The Outlook Mail API lets you read, create, and send messages and attachments, view and respond to event messages, and manage folders that are secured by Azure Active Directory in Office 365.
+It also provides the same functionality in Microsoft accounts specifically in these domains: Hotmail.com, Live.com, MSN.com, Outlook.com, and Passport.com.

 #### Fitness&Wearables
 + [Adidas AG](https://developers.adidas.com/services) - Access to Adidas AG's API.
 + [Fitbit](https://dev.fitbit.com/) - The Fitbit API allows developers to interact with Fitbit data in their own applications, products and services.